Top 14 Things to Do in Reykjavik

 Reykjavik's city lake (Reykjavikurtjorn, or Tjornin for short) is popular with travelers, especially bird enthusiasts.
 The area is home to a bevy of swans and a raft of ducks.

 In winter, the lake sometimes freezes, allowing people to cross on foot, ice skate, or even make a slippery football field.
-Above the nice houses by the lake, lies the oldest cemetery in Reykjavik.
+The lake is framed by beautiful old houses, behind which lies Holavallakirkjugardur, the oldest cemetery in Reykjavik.

-Next to the lake is Reykjavik City Hall and a large and informative 3D map of Iceland.
-South of Tjornin, one will find the Nordic House and the University of Iceland
+Next to the lake is Reykjavik City Hall, which has a large and informative 3D map of Iceland.
+South of Tjornin, one will find the Nordic House and the University of Iceland.

-The Nordic House is Reykjavik's only building designed by an internationally famous architect, Finnish-born Alvar Aalto.
-You'll often find exhibitions and live music at The Nordic House, as well as a cozy café with views of the nearby lake.
+The Nordic House was designed by an internationally famous architect, Finnish-born Alvar Aalto.
+You'll often find exhibitions and live music at The Nordic House, as well as a cozy restaurant with views of the nearby lake.

-Further south, you'll come to the sea, where you can walk along Aegissida street and enjoy the stunning views ocean with Bessastadir, the presidential residence, seen from across the bay.
+Further south, you'll reach the sea, where you can walk along Aegissida street and enjoy the stunning views of the ocean with Bessastadir, the presidential residence, seen from across the bay.
 Sunsets are particularly spectacular from here.

-When people are upset about political events, they also come to Austurvollur Square to protest the Icelandic parliament, located just by the square.
+When people are upset about political events, they also come to Austurvollur square to protest the Icelandic parliament, located nearby.

 Cafes and shops line one side of the square, and just behind the parliament building is Reykjavik's oldest church, Domkirkjan.